Table of Contents

 New handling of logic test symbols

-WordPress Math Publisher Plugin Installation
+WordPress Math Publisher Plugin Download and Installation

 To install the wpmathpub plugin use your WordPress dashboard command “Add New” plugin menu.
 Find/download/install the plugin.
 Activate the plugin.
 Check the status of the plugin to ensure that your hosting environment will support wpmathpub using your dashboard command Tools > wpmathpub entry.
 You should see something like this: